osmanx8/solana-trading-bot/README.md

-# 🔄 Solana Raydium & PumpSwap & Meteora Volume Bot
+# 🔄 Solana Volume Bot

 A high-performance Volume Bot that interacts with Solana DEX platforms the PumpSwap and Raydium CLMM & CPMM platform.
 This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions on the Pump.fun AMM swap & Raydium platform and withdraw remain fees and close token accounts simultaneously